Assam Career : Apply for 17 posts in Water Resources Department

 Qualification & Experience :

-(i) Candidate must have 3 (Three) years Diploma in l/echanical Engineering from any technical institute recognized by AICTE.
+(i) Candidate must have 3 (Three) years Diploma in Mechanical Engineering from any technical institute recognized by AICTE.

 (ii) The Diploma course in Mechanical Engineering must be a Regular course.
 Diploma course in Mechanical Engineering obtained through Distance mode of education, by whatever name called, will not be accepted